ethsana/sana-docs/docs/installation/fund-your-node.md

 <!-- ## Mainnet

-Your Bee node needs BZZ to be able to properly interact with the network.
+Your Ant node needs BZZ to be able to properly interact with the network.
 In order to receive these, you will need to acquire BZZ, then bridge your BZZ to the XDAI chain.

 To bridge your xDai, you may use [omni bridge](https://omni.xdaichain.com/bridge).
 Please note that the address of the BZZ token contract on xDai chain ([`0xdBF3Ea6F5beE45c02255B2c26a16F300502F68da`](https://blockscout.com/xdai/mainnet/tokens/0xdBF3Ea6F5beE45c02255B2c26a16F300502F68da/)) is different from that on the Ethereum chain.